mokalabgit/mokafy-natural/README.md

 The Tailwind setup is intentionally simple and designed to integrate smoothly with Shopify themes.

-## Important Notes

-- Unreviewed changes made via Shopify's visual editor **must not** be merged automatically into `base.base`.
-- Only components and configurations useful across all child themes should be pushed to the parent repository.
-- Keep the **base** repository as clean, stable, and reusable as possible.

 ## Project Repositories

 In addition to the `base` repository and the child themes (`natural`, etc.), an additional layer is defined for real-world projects that use these themes.